lunarmodules/Penlight/docs/penlight.md

     end
     print('count',k)

-Or this script to calculate the average of a set of numbers (@see pl.input.numbers):
+Or this script to calculate the average of a set of numbers (@see input.numbers):

     -- average.lua
     require 'pl'